kennethrdzg/proyectosAcademiaJava/week-3/design-patterns/observer/README.md

 ### Concrete Observer - HumanInvestor
 The `HumanInvestor` class implements the `Investor` interface, allowing it to observe a desired `Stock`.
 The class has other attributes like `budget`, which represents the current available money, `shares`, which represents the number of shares currently owned by the Investor, and `lastPrice`, which keeps track of the last known value of the observed stock price.

-The "trading" algorithm is a very simple implementation: if the current price is lower than the last known price, buy stock; if the current price if higher than the last known price, sell stock.
+The "trading" algorithm is a very simple implementation: if the current price is lower than the last known price, buy stock; if the current price is higher than the last known price, sell stock.
 ```
 public class HumanInvestor implements Investor{
     String name;